This page is from APP, the official source of professional practice for policing.

 The disaster victim recovery form contains a unique reference number and a bar code and scene notes.
 The booklet also contains labels with the same bar code on them to ensure continuity.
 Labels comprise:

-Police victim recovery teams should be trained to use the forms prior to deployment.
+DVI teams will be trained to use forms prior to deployment.
 One form must be used for each deceased person or human remain.

-Recovery teams may also use a number of other templates and forms at the scene in relation to:
+Recovery teams may also use several other templates and forms at the scene in relation to:

 Subsequent death of injured victim

-If an injured victim subsequently dies of their injuries, the coroner, in consultation with the SIO and SIM, should decide whether or not to transfer the body to the designated police mortuary for the incident.
+If an injured victim subsequently dies of their injuries, HM coroner or procurator fiscal, in consultation with the SIO and SIM, should decide whether to transfer the body to the designated police mortuary for the incident.
 This allows for consistent management of the deceased and supports the process of identification and investigation.
 By channelling all fatalities through a single mortuary with dedicated facilities, the police and health services will be able to better support the bereaved.

 Where a casualty dies in hospital, the bereaved must be made aware of procedure and kept informed at each stage of the process, including: